Course Content and Outcome Guide for FP 101

 - Special Fee:

-Course DescriptionIntroduces the Emergency Services.
+Course DescriptionIntroduces Emergency Services.
 Explores career opportunities and requirements for emergency service responders.
-Related topics will be introduced such as nomenclature, history, basic chemistry and physics of emergency situations, life safety initiatives, laws and loss analysis.
+Introduces nomenclature, history, basic chemistry and physics of emergency situations, life safety initiatives, laws and loss analysis.
 Introduces fire protection systems, specific fire protection functions, organization and function of public and private emergency services.
-This course is the prerequisite for FP 111.
+Prerequisites: WR 90 and MTH 20.
 Audit available.